colossus21/fyne/readme.md

-## Renamed to : Fyne
+## Fyne: Generate Go application boilerplate from JSON

-Fyne lets you generate a sample Golang application from a given JSON schema
+Fyne lets you generate a sample Golang application from a given JSON schema including models, handlers, db and routes.

 ### Installation: